THE 2023 LIPMAN FAMILY PRIZE APPLICATION IS NOW CLOSED!

 Timeframe: July – September

 This first phase of the application is open to any organization that meets the eligibility criteria outlined above.
-This first round includes essay questions (listed below), organizational profile information, and the submission of financial documents that demonstrate the eligibility criteria has been met.
+This first round includes essay questions across the 5 themes listed below, basic organizational profile information, and the submission of existing financial statements that demonstrate the eligibility criteria has been met.

 Applicant Requirements